invoiceninja/invoiceninja.github.io/docs/user-guide/clients.md

 The _Documents_ panel provides the ability to upload documents and view documents you have linked to the client.
 These uploaded files are accessible through the admin portal, or through the client portal for your clients to view themselves.
 A useful way to employ the document uploads feature, is by uploading terms of service documents, contracts, or other files you would like to share with the client for any other reason.

-**Note for self-hosted users:** that uploaded documents are saved in the "public/storage" directory in a folder structure using hashed folder names to match the product entry, so backup this directory along with your database to preserve your attached documents.
+**Note for self-hosted users:** that uploaded documents are saved in the "public/storage" directory in a folder structure using hashed folder names to match the product entry, so back up this directory along with your database to preserve your attached documents.

 ## Contacts and the Client Portal